 An individual savings account (ISA) is an arrangement available to individuals in the UK who qualify for favourable tax status.
 It means that you contribute to the account from your after-tax income, but any capital gains (interest earned) and withdrawals are tax-free.

-It may make it easier to think about ISA (in general) as a nice wrapping paper you could place around your:
+It may be easier to think about ISA as a nice wrapping paper you could place around your:

 - savings (Cash ISA);

 - stocks and shares investments (Stocks and Shares ISA), etc.